3dct/open_iA-superbuild/README.md

 - `ENABLE_PRECOMPILE` - Whether to build open_iA with precompiled headers enabled (default: disabled; NOT included in `ENABLE_ALL`)
 - `ENABLE_TOOLS` - Whether to build common tool modules, e.g. FeatureScout, 4DCT, GEMSe, Dynamic Volume Lines, FIAKER, ... (default: enabled)
 - `ENABLE_TEST` - Whether to enable build of tests runners and the capability to submit CDash test runs (default: disabled)
-- `ENABLE_VR` - Whether to build VR module; requires OpenVR SDK, which will be fetched automatically; also boost (includes) are required (default: disabled)
+- `ENABLE_VR` - Whether to build VR module; requires OpenVR SDK, which will be fetched automatically; also boost (includes) are required (default: disabled). **Note:** As the latest boost release (1.77) does not currently work out of the box with Visual Studio 2022, please use Visual Studio <= 2019 in case you want to enable this module on Windows!
 - `ENABLE_ALL` Enables all optional modules and filters (see also the ENABLE_xyz options above; all except for ENABLE_PRECOMPILE are enabled if this is set to on.
 Note that unchecking this box again does NOT have any direct effect; it will not automatically set these options to unchecked or their state before.
 But you will have to uncheck the option if you want to disable any of the single ENABLE_xyz options affected by this setting, otherwise they will be re-enabled on next 'Configure' run) (default: disabled)

-### Controlling library build options
+### Library build options

+- `ARCHIVE_DIR` - A cache directory for downloaded library archives.
+Set to a directory with existing archives to avoid re-downloading files already present on the local machine / in the local network.
+- `AI_ONNX_USE_CUDA` - Whether to use the CUDA version of the ONNX runtime; if disabled, use DirectML.
+Only available on Windows (on Linux, DirectML is not available) (default: disabled)
 - `BUILD_TYPE` - The type of build to do (Release, Debug, RelWithDebInfo or MinSizeRel); only available on single-configuration generators (e.g. Unix Makefiles, ninja), not on multi-configuration generators (Visual Studio, XCode) (default: Release)
 - `BUILD_ASTRA` - Whether to build ASTRA in the superbuild (provided that `ENABLE_ASTRA` is enabled).
 If disabled, you need to set ASTRA_DIR to an existing ASTRA build (default: enabled)
 - `BUILD_BOOST` - Whether to build BOOST in the superbuild (provided that either `ENABLE_ASTRA` or `ENABLE_VR` is enabled).
 If disabled, you need to either have a boost installation or a boost build available, and you will be required to set `BOOST_DIR` accordingly (default: enabled)
 - `BUILD_VTK` - Whether to build VTK in the superbuild.
 If disabled, you need to set VTK_DIR to an existing VTK build (default: enabled)
 - `BUILD_ITK` - Whether to build ITK in the superbuild.
 If disabled, you need to set ITK_DIR to an existing ITK build (default: enabled)
-- `AI_ONNX_USE_CUDA` - Whether to use the CUDA version of the ONNX runtime; if disabled, use DirectML.
-Only available on Windows (on Linux, DirectML is not available) (default: disabled)
-- `VTK_USE_GIT_REPO` - Whether to use git repository for VTK library.
+- `ITK_USE_GIT_REPO` - Whether to use git repository for ITK library.
 If disabled (default), the release archives will be used instead.
 Note that enabling this option might increase build times significantly (since cloning the full repository is much slower than downloading and extracting a release archive).
-- `VTK_VERSION` - The VTK version to build, in case `BUILD_VTK` is enabled and `VTK_USE_GIT_REPO` is disabled; if `VTK_USE_GIT_REPO` is enabled, use `VTK_GIT_TAG` instead.
+- `ITK_VERSION` - The ITK version to build, in case `BUILD_ITK` is enabled and `ITK_USE_GIT_REPO` is disabled; if `ITK_USE_GIT_REPO` is enabled, use `ITK_GIT_TAG` instead.
+- `ITK_GIT_TAG` - The ITK git tag to use in build, in case `BUILD_ITK` is enabled and `ITK_USE_GIT_REPO` is enabled; if `ITK_USE_GIT_REPO` is disabled, use `ITK_VERSION` instead.
+- `OPENVR_VERSION` - The OpenVR version to fetch, if `ENABLE_VR` is enabled.
 - `VTK_GIT_TAG` - The VTK git tag to use in build, in case `BUILD_VTK` is enabled and `VTK_USE_GIT_REPO` is enabled; if `VTK_USE_GIT_REPO` is disabled, use `VTK_VERSION` instead.
 - `VTK_SMP_TYPE` - Choose the SMP implementation to use in the VTK build to speed up filters with parallel implementations - available are sequential (no parallelization), OpenMP, and TBB (Intel Thread Building Blocks - will require installation of Intel OneAPI SDK) (default: OpenMP)
-- `ITK_USE_GIT_REPO` - Whether to use git repository for ITK library.
+- `VTK_USE_GIT_REPO` - Whether to use git repository for VTK library.
 If disabled (default), the release archives will be used instead.
 Note that enabling this option might increase build times significantly (since cloning the full repository is much slower than downloading and extracting a release archive).
-- `ITK_VERSION` - The ITK version to build, in case `BUILD_ITK` is enabled and `ITK_USE_GIT_REPO` is disabled; if `ITK_USE_GIT_REPO` is enabled, use `ITK_GIT_TAG` instead.
+- `VTK_VERSION` - The VTK version to build, in case `BUILD_VTK` is enabled and `VTK_USE_GIT_REPO` is disabled; if `VTK_USE_GIT_REPO` is enabled, use `VTK_GIT_TAG` instead.
-- `ITK_GIT_TAG` - The ITK git tag to use in build, in case `BUILD_ITK` is enabled and `ITK_USE_GIT_REPO` is enabled; if `ITK_USE_GIT_REPO` is disabled, use `ITK_VERSION` instead.
-- `OPENVR_VERSION` - The OpenVR version to fetch, if `ENABLE_VR` is enabled.

-### Convenience options
-- `ARCHIVE_DIR` - A cache directory for downloaded library archives.
-Set to a directory with existing archives to avoid re-downloading files already present on the local machine / in the local network.

 ## Troubleshooting: